Taxation in New Zealand: Tax rates

-2021–
+2021–2024

 Income is taxed by the amount that falls within each tax bracket.
 For example, persons who earn $70,000 will pay only 30% on the amount that falls between $48,001 and $70,000 rather than paying on the full $70,000.
 Consequently, the corresponding income tax for that specific income will accumulate to $14,020 – which amounts to an overall effective tax rate of 20.02% of the entire amount.

 Rates are for the tax year 1 April 2021 to 31 March 2022, and are based on tax code M (primary income without student loan) and excludes the ACC earners' levy.
 The earners' levy rate (including GST) for the period 1 April 2022 to 31 March 2023 is 1.46% ($1.46 per $100).

 Tax credits

-The amount of tax actually payable can be reduced by claiming tax credits, e.g. for donations, housekeeper, independent earners, and payroll donations.
-Credits on income under $9,880 and for children were removed effective from 1 April 2013.
+The amount of tax actually payable can be reduced by claiming tax credits, e.g. donations to approved organisations, independent earners tax credit, and foreign tax credits.

 Tax deducted at source

 In most cases employers deduct the relevant amount of income tax from salary and wages prior to these being paid to the individual.
 This system, known as pay-as-you-earn, or PAYE, was introduced in 1958, prior to which employees paid tax annually.

-In addition, banks and other financial institutions deduct the relevant amount of income tax on interest and dividends as these are earned.
-This withholding tax is known as either resident withholding tax (RWT) or non-resident withholding tax (NRWT), depending on the status of the lender; NRWT is at a higher rate.
+In addition, entities who intend to make payments of interest, royalties, dividends or Maori authority distributions to a person must withhold a specified amount of income tax prior to making the payment.
+Depending on the residence of the recipient, this form of withholding tax is known as either resident withholding tax (RWT) or non-resident withholding tax (NRWT).
+Some entities, such as banks and financial institutions, may hold an RWT exemption certificate, meaning persons who make certain payments to them (such as borrowers paying interest) may not withhold RWT.

-At the end of each tax year, individuals who may not have paid the correct amount of income tax are required to submit a personal tax summary, to allow the IRD to calculate any under or overpayment of tax made during the year.